Quarry Bay: Nan Fung Sun Chuen

 Nan Fung Sun Chuen (南豐新邨), built in 1978, is a private apartment estate.
-Consisting of 12 buildings distributed along Greig Road and Greig Crescent with a car park at the centre of the development, it was developed by Nan Fung Development.
+Consisting of 2,827 apartment units in 12 buildings distributed along Greig Road and Greig Crescent with a car park at the centre of the development, it was developed by Nan Fung Development.
 Because of the relatively large size of the development, it serves as the benchmark for premises developed in the late 1970s in the property market.
 The tower blocks range in height from 28 to 33 floors.
 Blocks 1 to 5 are at 32 to 40 (even numbers) Greig Road while blocks 6 to 12 are at 27 to 15 Greig Crescent.

 Taikoo Shing

 Taikoo Shing is a private residential development in Quarry Bay.
 Consisting of 61 mansions distributed along Taikoo Wan Road & Taikoo Shing Road, it was developed by Swire.

 Tourism

 Fireboat Alexander Grantham Exhibition Gallery

 The Alexander Grantham was a fireboat of Hong Kong's Fire Services Department.
 The fireboat was named after former Governor Sir Alexander Grantham.
 The boat has since retired from service and been replaced by other vessels.

 On 10 March 2006, the fireboat was successfully hoisted into its new permanent home in the Central Concourse of Quarry Bay Park, Hong Kong, where it has been converted into the Fireboat Alexander Grantham Exhibition Gallery and was opened to the public as a museum in 2007.
 In addition to the fireboat itself, the Gallery houses a number of multimedia exhibits on the vessel's history and on firefighting in Hong Kong.